Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Similarly, if you run a WordPress membership site, then you might use search by category to help visitors find specific members, groups, forums, online courses, and more.

 With that being said, let’s see how you can add a search by category feature to WordPress.
+You can use the quick links below to navigate through this tutorial:

-The easiest way to add a category specific search to WordPress is by using SearchWP.
+The easiest way to add a category-specific search to WordPress is by using SearchWP.
 It is the best search plugin and allows you to improve the built-in WordPress search.

 With SearchWP, you can search content that WordPress ignores by default, including custom post types, PDF files, WooCommerce products, and categories.